 You’re getting your body and brain in motion and including positive reinforcement.

 I actually love the advice from “Eat That Frog” to do your hardest thing first - but this assumes that you’re at your best in the morning, which isn’t the case with a chronic illness.
-So be patient and remember that are 24 hours in a day.
+So be patient and remember there are 24 hours in a day.
 Just because you’re having a bad morning doesn’t mean you’ll have a bad afternoon or evening.
+(And....it's ok if you do by the way.
+Don't create pressure in your mind that your afternoon or evening have to be amazing or that pressure will exhaust you too).

 Truth: Every step counts, no matter how small.
 And small steps can lead to BIG things.